soystargaze/Vitamin/README.md

 ## 💊 Available Modules

-**Vitamin+** comes loaded with **24 great power-ups** to enhance your gameplay, with even more on the way!
+**Vitamin+** comes loaded with **25 great power-ups** to enhance your gameplay, with even more on the way!
 Keep taking your vitamins for awesome upgrades!

 <details>
   <summary>Explore</summary>

 - **Auto Tool:** Automatically switches to the best tool when breaking blocks or attacking entities.
 - **Carry On:** Use `Shift + Right-Click (empty hand)` to carry entities and chests.
+- **Crop Protection:** Prevents crops from being trampled by players.
 - **Elevator:** Create a teleporting elevator for vertical movement.
 - **Elytra Armor:** Elytra provides protection similar to Netherite chestplates (configurable).
 - **Enchants Back:** Recover enchantments when disenchanting using empty books in your inventory (configurable).